1973 Ohio State vs. Michigan football game: Aftermath

+Question of which team would compete in the Rose Bowl

 Michigan's coaches and players felt that although the game was a tie, that they were the better team and deserved to go to the Rose Bowl.
 Ohio State coach Woody Hayes said, “We had to win this one to go and we didn't.
 If they vote Michigan, Michigan deserves to go.”.
 There was much to debate on who would play in the Rose Bowl as the best representative of the Big Ten Conference.

 Ohio State had gone to the Rose Bowl the year before.
 The Big Ten, alongside the Pacific-8, at the time had a longstanding policy stating that only the conference champion would reach postseason, and that game was the Rose Bowl, and neither conference allowed other teams to appear in postseason games.
 The Big Ten also had a rule prohibiting teams from appearing in consecutive Rose Bowls until 1971, and had it still been in effect, Michigan would have gone to the Rose Bowl automatically, even if it had lost the game to Ohio State.
 With the latter rule abolished, the decision as to who would represent the conference would be left up to a telephone vote by the Big Ten's athletic directors.

 According to Michigan coach Bo Schembechler's 1989 autobiography, the Big Ten was nervous because the conference had lost the previous four Rose Bowls, and Franklin's injury may have been a deciding factor.

 On the day after the game, following a conference call, it was announced that Ohio State would play in the Rose Bowl instead of Michigan.
 Schembechler was furious at the call, referring to it as "an embarrassment to the Big Ten Conference" and claiming "petty jealousies" were involved.
 Schembechler went on to demand changes to the Big Ten's policies regarding post-season play.
 Schembechler was particularly bitter because his 1973 team did not lose a game and was not rewarded with a bowl assignment, and remained angry at the vote until his death in 2006.
 Schembechler also claimed the Franklin injury was just an excuse, since Michigan's strength was a running game and not a passing attack.